Automation arrives for coupon printer

 "This is such a dramatic business change for us," said Sampey, executive vice president for operations at Cox Target Media, which has spent the last four years engineering a whole new production process for the printing and distribution of those little blue Valpak coupon envelopes.
 "It will be a cultural change."

 Considering the company prints 20-billion coupons a year and plans to more than double that with the new facility, a complete reinvention was in order.

 "Our production process has been in place for 36 years," Sampey said of the company Cox acquired in 1991.
 "We've just thrown people at it."

 The company now has about 900 employees working on production and mailing from its Largo facility and another in North Carolina.
-The process is a melange of machines and staffing strewn across warehouse and add-on space.
-An individual coupon hops from one end to the other and back round again, being physically handled as many as a dozen times before hitting the postal system.
+An individual coupon hops from one end to the other and back round again, being physically handled as much as a dozen times before hitting the postal system.

 In the new automated plant, from the time paper feeds into the printing press until the postal carrier takes the blue envelope, no human hand will touch a coupon.